apache/spark/docs/apache-airflow/usage-cli.rst

   airflow dags show example_complex

-This will print the rendered DAG structure (similar to :ref:`Graph View <ui:graph-view>`) to the screen in DOT format.
+This will print the rendered DAG structure (similar to :ref:`Graph <ui:graph-view>`) to the screen in DOT format.

 Multiple file formats are supported.
 To use them, add the argument ``--save [filename].[format]``.